Allow switching the encoding to UTF-8 when exporting to CSV

 What do you think about this?
 Displaying two choices (UTF-8 and general_csv_encoding) are enough?

-#5 Updated by Tatsuya Saito about 1 month ago
+#5 Updated by Tatsuya Saito over 5 years ago

 IMHO, this option isn't needed to show EVERYTIME.